kesh-lang/kesh/examples.md

     window: #window                 -- typed parameter
     options as [                    -- unpacking of parameter (options is the external name only) .title ?
 'Untitled'         -- default value
-        .size: [
+        size: [
             .width: w ?
 100         -- aliasing and default value
             .height: h ?
 200
+        ]
-        .items: [intro, ...fields]  -- unpacking of array with rest values ]: #options                     -- type annotation of the options parameter ) -> { … }
+        items: [intro, ...fields]  -- unpacking of array with rest values ]: #options                     -- type annotation of the options parameter ) -> { … }